smartmobilefactory/SMF-Fastlane-Commons/commons/smf_upload_to_appcenter/README.md

 Upload the ipa to AppCenter.
 ```
 smf_ios_upload_to_appcenter(
+        appcenter_destinations: "*",			# To Distribute to all Distribution Groups
         build_variant: "alpha"                  # Needed only for mac apps
         build_number: 83,                       # Needed only for mac apps
         app_id: "eg21g21-21g1g-12g13b3-2121",   # The id of the app from AppCenter